GreedyWang/bulldog2011.github.com/source/_posts/2013-01-27-thrift-queue.markdown

 Cool!
 I turned my big queue into a Thrift based queue service with less than 2 hours, this is agile development I am pursuing!

-When compared with heavy-weight enterprise level messaging products like ActiveMQ or RabbitMQ, BigQueue with Thrift support is a quite light-weight, fast and persistent messaging framework, this is the ***just enough queue*** which can slove you business problem in agile way, if you find this queue useful, don't foget to let me know by leaving feedback at this post.
+When compared with heavy-weight enterprise level messaging products like ActiveMQ or RabbitMQ, BigQueue with Thrift support is a quite light-weight, fast and persistent messaging framework, this is the ***just enough queue*** which can slove your business problem in agile and effective way, if you find this queue useful, don't foget to let me know by leaving feedback at this post.